Narishm/Portfolio/README.md

   The School section has code examples I created while I was in college.

   The Independent section has code examples and projects I created on my own outside of school or work.

+    Each Section is has the languages inside divided up into different folders.

+    Data Structures and algorithms can be found in the School and Independent sections.